enso-org/enso/doc/language-server/specification/enso-protocol.md

 stays in sync with the clients.

 #### `text/openFile`
-This request informs the language server that a client has opened the specified file.
+This requests the language server to open the specified file.

 - **Type:** Request
 - **Direction:** Client -> Server